 Hours of Operation

-Dentures and Removable Prosthetics Toronto
+Denture and Removable Prosthetics Toronto

 A removable dental instrument that is used as a replacement for missing teeth and surrounding tissue is called a denture.
 A denture resembles your natural teeth and may add a new life to your smile.
 Complete and partial dentures are the two types of dentures used today.
 The former is used when all the teeth are missing, whereas the latter is used when some natural teeth are there.
 Apart from filling the spaces created by the missing teeth, a partial denture also prevents remaining teeth from shifting.